We would recommend you look at the following sources of information to keep yourself informed of all the latest advice:

 The guidance can be found here:

-The sector-led Oak National Academy has today launched its online classroom and resource hub.
-The Academy offers 180 video lessons each week for schools to use, across a broad range of subjects.
+The Academy offers 180 video lessons each week for schools/parents to use, across a broad range of subjects.
 The lessons cover children in Reception through to Year 10 and are free to use by both teachers and young people.

 The Oak National Academy can be accessed here: